 All students at ILECC attend a children’s chapel, each week.
 These chapels are not intended to replace Sunday services, but to supplement them.
-At these chapels, children are able to pray, hear God’s Word, sing praises to God, and to bring a love offering to their Friend, Jesus.
+At these chapels, children can pray, hear God’s Word, sing praises to God, and to bring a love offering to their Friend, Jesus.
 Offerings brought to chapel are designated for various mission and charitable purposes.

 Two times throughout the school year children in the ILECC will sing in Immanuel’s Sunday morning worship service.
 Dates will be announced.

 We believe many educational values may be gained by experiences which are not possible in the classroom situation.
-Times and places for field trips are left to the discretion of the teacher and the ECC director.
-The teacher will notify parents as early as possible of the plans prior to the outing.
+Our children in the Purple, Blue, and Yellow classrooms are old enough that they may go on walking field trips or bus trips.
+However, our children in the Green and Orange classrooms are too young to go on field trips, so we provide them with in house field trips.
+We will notify parents as early as possible of the plans prior to the outing.

-Teachers must work through the policies set by the School Board and the state of KS
+Teachers must follow the policies set by the School Board and the State of Kansas.

-All children must follow all the bus rules while on the bus or they will not be allowed to take filed trips with the center in the future.
+All children must follow all rules on the field trip, or they will not be allowed to take part in future field trips with the center.

-It may become necessary to cancel a trip if a bus cannot be chartered or weather conditions make the field trip unfavorable.
+It may become necessary to cancel a trip if weather conditions make the field trip unfavorable.

 Immanuel Lutheran’s property and casualty insurance provides excess medical payments.
 In other words, your personal medical insurance will be the primary carrier and will pay first.
 Whatever your personal insurance will not cover, will then be submitted to the school insurance policy.

-If someone else is picking your child up, please let the teacher know by filling out the pink alternate pick-up slip.
+If someone else is picking your child up, please let the office know by filling out the alternate pick-up slip.
 Make sure the person is on your list and is prepared to show a picture ID.

-Please enter the parking lot by the north driveway and exit by using the south exit, the exit by the flagpole.
+Please enter the parking lot at the far end of the parking lot and exit near the building.
 This will allow traffic to flow in the same direction and thus helping to eliminate accidents.

 Inclement Weather Policy

-If a decision is made to close the school due to inclement weather, the announcement will be made by the local radio station, KJCK 1420 AM or 94.5 FM, and on Topeka WIBW TV channel 13.
-The announcement will be made prior to 7:15 a.m.
+If a decision is made to close the school due to inclement weather, the announcement will be made by the local radio station, KJCK 1420 AM or 94.5 FM, and Topeka WIBW TV channel 13.
+We will also post it on the Facebook and send you a message through the Procare app.
+The announcement will be made prior to 7:15am.

 In the event of early dismissal due to dangerous weather conditions, the information will be announced on KJCK 1420 AM or 94.5 FM and on Topeka WIBW TV channel 13.
-Parents/guardians are asked to pick up their children as soon as possible.
+The information will also be post on the Facebook page and a message will be sent out through the Procare app.
+Parents are asked to pick up their children as soon as possible.
 Children will be kept at school until arrangements have been made for their transportation.

-In general, Immanuel will coincide with U.S.D.
-475 on closing and early dismissal.
-Parents/guardians are requested to listen to KJCK or watch WIBW for announcements during inclement weather.
+In general, Immanuel will coincide with U.S.D 475 on closing and early dismissals.

-Over-the-counter medication will be administered at school with the proper forms filled out.
-Life-saving medication (i.e. EpiPen or inhaler) will be kept in a labeled, locked cabinet in the admin office.
+Over the counter medication will be administered at school with the proper forms filled out.
+Life-saving medication (I.e., EpiPen or inhaler) will be kept in a labeled, locked cabinet in the office.
 A picture of the child will be on the label.
-A doctor’s order must be attached to the medication which includes the child’s name, dosage, dosage intervals, name of the physician and date the prescription was filled.
-An Authorization for Dispensing Medications form must be filled out by the parent.
+A doctor’s note must be attached to the medication which includes the child’s name, dosage, dosage intervals, name of the physician and date the prescription was filled.
+An authorization for dispensing medications form must be filled out by the parent.
 This form is kept with the medication.